zeek/spicy-wireshark/README.md

 packet.

-The compilation generates a binary module `echo.hlto`, which is the compiled dissector that Wireshark can load.
+The compilation generates a binary module `echo.hlto`, which is the compiled dissector that Wireshark can load through the plugin.
 For Wireshark to find this at startup, there are two options:

 - You can copy the file into a `spicy/` subdirectory inside either Wireshark's global or personal plugin directories.
 The plugin will search there for any `*.hlto` files to load as Spicy modules.

 - You can set the environment variable